 In the unity of that one Only God of the Babylonians, there were three persons, and to symbolise that doctrine of the Trinity, they employed, as the discoveries of Layard [Layard’s Babylon and Nineveh] prove, the equilateral triangle, just as it is well known the Romish Church does at this day.
 The Egyptians also used the triangle as a symbol of their "triform divinity."
 The image shows the Assyrian trinity (on the left) and the trinity worshipped by the ancient Serbians.
 In the Assyrian trinity, note the bird.
 In the Bible, the dove is a symbol of the Holy Spirit (Luke 3:22).
 Also note the circle: zero, the Seed.

 In India, the supreme divinity, in like manner, in one of the most ancient cave-temples, is represented with three heads on one body, under the name of "Eko Deva Trimurtti," "One God, three forms."
-[See image on the right - also notice the huge snake over the central person]
+[See image on the far right - also notice the huge snake over the central person].
+The image immediate right shows the Egyptian trinity.

 In Japan, the Buddhists worship their great divinity, Buddha, with three heads, in the very same form, under the name of "San Pao Fuh."